On this page:

-On the other hand, if everyone in your household on a daily basis, durability and maintenance may be the factors you prioritize over softness or appearance.
+On the other hand, if everyone in your household uses the space on a daily basis, durability and maintenance may be the factors you prioritize over softness or appearance.
 It’s all a question of personal taste and what you are willing to sacrifice to lower your costs.

 Textures and Patterns

 Carpet is available in many textures and patterns, which offers limitless options for a design aesthetic.
-Textured carpet is often more expensive to produce than a non-textured carpet.
+Cut and loop patterns and dense fibers like velvet textures can have higher costs than level loops or tight patterns like berber carpet.

 Carpet padding protects the flooring, adds cushioning, and is sometimes even required for the warranty of the floor.
 Padding usually needs to be replaced when installing new carpet and can cost $.25 to $2 per square foot.

 Keep in mind that some types of carpet will need a specific type of padding; speak with the installer to make sure you are getting a good match between your chosen carpet and the padding.